 7. Consider Booking an Egypt Tour Package

-By and large, Egypt is safe for women travellers, but it is even safer if you visit this amazing country as part of a tour package.
+By and large, Egypt is safe for women travelers, but it is even safer if you visit this amazing country as part of a tour package.
 Egypt tour packages offered by well-established Egypt tour operators will include professional tour guides and experienced drivers.
 You get to see many of the country’s best attractions with a professional guide by your side every step of the way.
 You also don’t have to worry about crazy drivers and/or the safety of taxis because reputable travel companies will have their own experienced drivers who have been carefully vetted.

 Is it safe to travel to Egypt as a woman?
 We believe it is, providing you exercise a certain degree of caution.
 Women travelers are no more at risk in Egypt than they are in most other popular tourist destinations.
 As is often said, a little bit of common sense can go a long way in helping you to avoid unpleasant situations.